 Nebraska Revised Statute 84-304

-Auditor; powers and duties; assistant deputies; qualifications; duties.
+Auditor; powers and duties; assistant deputies; qualifications; powers and duties.

 It shall be the duty of the Auditor of Public Accounts: